Coccyx Pain During Pregnancy: A practical guide

 Exercise and Coccyx Pain During Pregnancy

 Gentle exercise is generally recommended to improve posture, strengthen the pelvic floor, and alleviate coccyx pain.
-However, it’s crucial to choose exercises that don’t exacerbate your symptoms.
+Even so, it’s crucial to choose exercises that don’t exacerbate your symptoms.
 Avoid high-impact activities and exercises that put excessive strain on the coccyx.
-Examples of safe exercises include:

 -